 The WordPress ecosystem is the largest in the world because WordPress itself powers around one-third of all websites around the globe (not counting free subdomains).
 That’s why there are so many themes and plugins.
 It’s also a lot to take in all at once, so I’ve shortlisted some free WordPres themes for you here:

 The “Portfolio Web” theme is also serviceable, though on the basic side (still, it’s hard to argue with “free”).

 Try out the demos on each one.
 Scroll through them, envison your name in place of the examples, and get a feel for which one suits your style best.
-Remember that many themes also let you change some stuff (like typography or colour schemes), so you don’t need to take each theme exactly as you see it if you’d like to make some stylistic tweaks.
+Remember that many themes also let you change some stuff (like typography or color schemes), so you don’t need to take each theme exactly as you see it, in case you’d like to make some stylistic tweaks.

 Once you’ve picked the theme you want, proceed to the next numbered step.